RobertWesner/simple-mvc-php/README.md

     ::instantiate(ThrowableHandlerInterface::class, PrintThrowableHandler::class);
 ```

-Example: StdoutThrowableHandler outputs into the server stderr and doesn't leak to the browser
+Example: StderrThrowableHandler outputs into the server stderr and doesn't leak to the browser

 ```php
 Configuration::CONTAINER